Call of Duty: Mobile - Various maps and game modes are on the way to the title

 Furthermore, the classic Capture the Flag mode is also available on the test servers.
 As you well know, teams fight in this mode to get the flag from the opponent’s base and to protect theirs.

-Finally, there is the 1 vs. mode.
-1, which will undoubtedly offer exciting and tension filled games.
+Finally, there is the 1 vs 1 mode, which will undoubtedly offer exciting and tension-filled games.
 This mode can be enjoyed on the Saloon map.
 Previews of a new user interface will also be offered on the test servers.

-In case you missed it: Call of Duty League will return with more online events

-All the mentioned novelties will officially arrive at the title at the end of this month.
-Call of Duty: Mobile is now available at no cost for iOS and Android devices.
-In this link you will find more about the title.